kharchenkolab/dropEst/README.md

 to dropEst.
 You can do it either using .bam tags or `-s` dropTag option (i.e. option 1 isn't available in this case).
 You still can run simpler algorithms (i.e. *cluster* or *directional*, see paper) without this information.

 Count matrix estimation also requires information about the source gene for the reads.
-It can be provided in two ways:
+It can be provided in three ways:
 1. Use gene annotation in either *.bad* or *.gtf* format.
 To provide such file, "*-g*" option should be used.
 2. Use .bam tags.
 Tag name can be configured in [*config.xml* file](##additional-notes).
+3. Pseudoaligners encode gene names as chromosome names

 Another crucial moment in estimation of count matrix is correction of cell barcode errors.
 Most protocols provide the list of real barcodes, which simplifies the task of correction.
 If such file is available, path to the file **should be specified in the *config.xml* file** (*Estimation/Merge/barcodes_file*).
 This can dramatically increase quality of the result.
 Lists for inDrop protocols can be found at *dropEst/data/barcodes/*.
 Two algorithms of barcode correction are available:
 1. Simple, "*-m*" option.
 This algorithm is recommended in the case, where barcodes list is supplied.